OGMalin/BlindTactics/README.md

                  These exercises are what I currently are doing.
                  Print it out on a printer that's abel to print on both sides of the sheet and cut each exercises so it would look like a deck of cards.

+LichessTacticsConverter.zip
+                The program I use to create those puzzles.
+                Download the puzzles file from Lichess: https://database.lichess.org/#puzzles Then run the program from command line.
+                Ex.
+If you want puzzles with 8 pieces in the range of 2150 to 2224 (Dojo's 1800-1900 Cohort) and with the scoreof 95 or higher, use this command:
+                ./LichessTacticsConverter /p 8 /P 8 /r 2150 /R 2224 /n 100000 /s 95 lichess_db_puzzle.csv Exercises_1800_1900_8p_95.txt Solutions_1800_1900_8p_95.txt
 </pre>